A Ticket in Tatts (1934 film): Release

+Box office

+It proved reasonably popular at the box office, running for six weeks at a Melbourne cinema.
+Thring complained about difficulties of securing a decent release in Sydney.
+The film ran for six weeks in Sydney.

+Critical reception

+The Melbourne Herald wrote "it is a pity... if we are to be judged abroad by this picture.
+In spite of some really finished acting, the humor- is too much of the slapstick variety, and the action degenerates at times into mere buffoonery."

+The Bulletin said as long as Wallace "monopolises the canvas it is undeniably funny.
+But there is also a story about how Thelma Scott wagers with Frank Harvey that if Hotspur wins the Cup she will marry him and if it doesn’t she won’t, or the other way about This part of the yarn is so sketchily dealt with that it becomes boresome."

+Legacy

 Wallace remained under contract for Efftee and appeared for them on stage in Collits' Inn.
 Plans were also announced to star him in the films Ginger Murdoch and The Black Sheep.
 However Thring died in 1936 before these could be made.

 Wallace then made two films for Cinesound which followed the story telling formula of A Ticket in Tatts: "George is given a simple labourer's job...
 Quite innocently is fired...
 He then becomes involved in a simple wish-fulfilment device... the device is complicated by an equally simple set of stereotyped gangsters who have no motivation beyond innate greed for greater wealth, and in each situation they are foiled, usually accidentally, by George and his friends."